eprasad/virt-cirros/README.md

 This 20 retries is equal to 20 seconds delay.
 So the official image of CirrOS will take 20 + seconds to boot on virtualization platforms.
 20 seconds is huge for impatient system administrator like me.
 Correct?

 Solution?
-Use this cirros for virt image (virt-cirros), It will boot within few seconds and is specially made for virtualization platforms. cloud-init is disbaled  :)
+Use this virtualization frindly virt-cirros image, It will boot within few seconds and is specially customized to run on virtualization platforms. cloud-init is disabled  :)

 Download Link : https://github.com/eprasad/virt-cirros/raw/master/virt-cirros-0.3.4-x86_64-disk.img